Dave McCary: Career

 In 2007, McCary formed the sketch comedy group Good Neighbor with Mooney, Beck Bennett, and Nick Rutherford.
 From 2010 to 2013, he directed installments of Epic Rap Battles of History.
 In 2013, Good Neighbor filmed a pilot for Comedy Central, The Good Neighbor Show, produced by Will Ferrell and Adam McKay under Gary Sanchez Productions.
 The same year, McCary joined Saturday Night Live for season 39 as a segment director, with Mooney and Bennett joining the show's cast.
 McCary left the show at the end of season 43 in 2018.
 In 2024, McCary returned to SNL to direct the pre-taped sketch "Papyrus 2".

 In 2017, McCary directed the comedy-drama film Brigsby Bear produced by The Lonely Island.
 The film stars Mooney, Mark Hamill, Greg Kinnear, Matt Walsh, Michaela Watkins, Jorge Lendeborg Jr. and Ryan Simpkins.
 It premiered at the Sundance Film Festival in January 2017, and was released in July 2017 by Sony Pictures Classics.

-In August 2020, McCary co-founded the production company, Fruit Tree, with a two-year first-look television deal at A24.
+In August 2020, McCary and Emma Stone co-founded the production company, Fruit Tree, with a two-year first-look television deal at A24.